Andrei-Lapusteanu/Digital-audio-resolution-mapper/README.md

 - UI designed in **WPF**

 # Functionalities
-- Maps audio samples exported from Audacity from 32-bit ti either 8 or 10-bits
+- Maps audio samples exported from Audacity from 32-bit to either 8 or 10-bits
-- Software exists because of a project that required such data to be uploaded to an Arduino Uno board
+- Software exists because of a project that required such data to be uploaded to an Arduino Uno board in order to test its processing capabilities
-- Autocorrelation fuc
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDEyNDIyMTczLDEzMTU1MDU1NDEsMTIwMD
-Q5MDE2Nl19
+eyJoaXN0b3J5IjpbLTE1NzUwMzE5MDAsMTMxNTUwNTU0MSwxMj
+AwNDkwMTY2XX0=
 -->